BLOOD PRESSURE CHECKS

-It is one of the main risk factors for heart disease, yet a third of those suffering from high blood pressure aren’t controlling or managing it properly.
+It is one of the main risk factors for heart disease, yet many people suffering from high blood pressure may not be controlling or managing it properly.
 High blood pressure generally doesn’t show any symptoms, which is precisely why we strongly recommend having yours tested – how frequently will depend on your personal circumstances.

 What do the numbers actually mean?

 Doctors generally agree that blood pressure readings at or above 140/90 (one-forty over ninety) as high, which may differ depending on your circumstances.
 But what do these numbers mean?
 Put simply, the higher number is the pressure in the arteries as the heart beats (systolic pressure), while the lower number is between beats (diastolic pressure).